JuliaIO/TranscodingStreams.jl/docs/src/devnotes.md

 Adjacent transcoding streams may share their buffers.
 This will reduce memory allocation and eliminate data copy between buffers.

+If `buffer2` is shared it is considered to be owned by the underlying stream by the `stats` and `position` functions.

-`readdata!(input::IO, output::Buffer)` and `writedata!(output::IO,
-input::Buffer)` do the actual work of read/write data from/to the underlying stream.
+`readdata!(input::IO, output::Buffer)` and `flush_buffer2(stream::TranscodingStream)` do the actual work of read/write data from/to the underlying
+stream.
 These methods have a special pass for shared buffers.